urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/1-arvo.md

   unless you specifically wanted to read and write files.

 - **Dill**: Terminal driver vane.
-You would not typically interact with Dill directly; printing messages to the terminal is usually done with hinting runes and functions rather than tasks to Dill, and CLI apps are mediated by a sub-module of the `%hood` system agent called `%drum`.
+You would not typically interact with Dill directly; printing debug messages to the terminal is usually done with hinting runes and functions rather than tasks to Dill, and CLI apps are mediated by a sub-module of the `%hood` system agent called `%drum`.
 CLI apps will not be touched on in this guide, but there's a separate [CLI Apps](/docs/hoon/guides/cli-tutorial) guide which covers them if you're interested.
 - **Eyre**: Webserver vane.
-App front-ends are served via Eyre.
+App web front-ends are served via Eyre.
 It's possible to handle HTTP requests directly in a Gall agent (see the [Eyre Guide](/docs/arvo/eyre/guide) for details), but usually you'd just serve a front-end [glob](/docs/userspace/dist/glob) via the `%docket` agent, so you'd